diffplug/atplug/README.md

 }
 ```

 Let's say our system has 100 different `FileMenu` plugins.
 Loading all 100 plugins will take a long time, so we'd like to describe which files a given `FileMenu` applies to without having to actually load it.
-The simplest way would be if each `FileMenu` declared which file extensions it is applicable to.
+One way would be if each `FileMenu` declared which file extensions it is applicable to.

-We can accomplish this in AutOSGi by adding a method marked with `@Metadata`.
+We can accomplish this in AutOSGi by adding a method to the socket interface marked with `@Metadata`.
 The annotation is a documentation hint that this method should return a constant value which will be used to generate static metadata about the plugin.

 ```java
 public interface FileMenu {